Individual Therapy

 Chronic Illness

-I bring lived experience and clinical training to my work with people living with chronic pain or chronic health conditions.
-I understand how physical pain or illness can affect emotional wellbeing, identity, and relationships, and I work to ensure these experiences are understood in context rather than minimized or pathologized.
-You can read more about this on the BLOG.
+I bring lived experience and clinical training to my work with people living with chronic pain or health conditions.
+I understand how pain and illness affect identity, relationships, and emotional wellbeing, and I work to ensure these experiences are understood in context rather than minimized.